Laconian (dog): Speculated descendants

 It is speculated that the Hellenic Hound may be the modern-day descendant to the Laconian.
 Both breeds have similar lifespans, litter sizes, and colouring.

-Hull speculated that as the Laconian, after loosing favor to the greyhound, may have been cross bred with the Segusiae by Bishop of Liege, St. Hubert, to make the hounds of his kennel from which "came the four royal races: the white hounds of the king, the hounds of St. Hubert, the gray hounds of St. Louis, and the fawn hounds of Brittany."
+Hull speculated that as the Laconian, after losing favor to the greyhound, may have been cross bred with the Segusiae by Bishop of Liege, St. Hubert, to make the hounds of his kennel from which "came the four royal races: the white hounds of the king, the hounds of St. Hubert, the gray hounds of St. Louis, and the fawn hounds of Brittany."
 From these four lines "came all of the modern tracking hounds—the bloodhound, the basset hound, the beagle, the harrier, and the foxhound."

 Speculated individuals

 It has been speculated that Alexander the Great's favourite dog, Peritas, may have been a Laconian.

 It has also been theorized that Odysseus's dog Argos may have been a Laconian.

 In A Midsummer Night's Dream, Theseus brags: "My hounds are bred out of the Spartan kind [...]", which is interpreted to be an intended reference to the Laconian breed.
 However the description more closely matches the basset hound, a breed contemporary to Shakespeare.